 How to get to Granada?

+Granada has its own airport as well as a well-connected train station.
 You can come here from all major destinations around.
 Easiest way would be to get here by train from Madrid or by flying from Barcelona.

 Where to stay in Granada?